Ian Gorst: States Assembly

 In 2005, Gorst was appointed as an assistant minister in the Chief Minister's Department, with responsibility for decisions about migration and human resources.
 In July 2007, Gorst became an assistant minister to the Minister for Treasury and Resources, with responsibilities including the review of accounting functions, investment matters, internal audit and procurement.

 Between 2008 and 2011, Gorst was Minister for Employment and Social Security in the Council of Ministers.
 During his period of office, a system for redundancy payments was introduced, the income support system was criticized, state pension retirement age was raised from 65 to 67; and a new system for funding care in old age was put in place.

 He was elected Chief Minister of Jersey in November 2011 and became the first Chief Minister to serve for two terms.
 He was succeeded by John Le Fondré in June 2018, when the new Chief Minister appointed Senator Gorst as the Minister for External Relations, a role he has taken over from Sir Philip Bailhache.

 Gorst has served as chairman of the Jersey Overseas Aid Commission.

 Voluntary work

-Gorst is the Deputy Chair of Governors at Le Rocquier School, a member of Le Squez Youth Club Management Committee, and a member of NSPCC Pathways steering group.
+Gorst is the deputy chair of governors at Le Rocquier School, and a member of the National Society for the Prevention of Cruelty to Children Pathways steering group.